 There is a continuing need for the Charity sector to work hard to maintain its trusted status with the public and demonstrate its purpose and wider societal impact.
 This award recognises high quality and innovative reporting by Charities, which should make an impact on readers of its annual report and accounts.
 The principles of high quality reporting should result in better - not necessarily more - information, and tell the reader a clear and compelling story about what the Charity does, why its activities are important and what its impact has been.

-Questions continue to rage over the role of business in society.
-Investor, regulator and wider societal attention remains focused on how companies balance the needs of stakeholders in their decision-making while navigating the impact of the pandemic and recognition of the growing urgency of climate change.
+As questions continue to rage over the role of business in society, expectations of companies continue to rise at pace.
+Investor, regulator and wider societal attention remains focused on how companies balance the needs of stakeholders in their decision-making, whilst also navigating the impact of the pandemic, tackling inequality and supply chain disruption, and addressing the growing urgency of climate change.

-This award celebrates those companies that present a clear, coherent and integrated strategic narrative across their channels of communication which acknowledges the challenges, and opportunities, presented by the pandemic; recognises their wider impact and the value they create for their key stakeholders; and presents a resilient strategic vision of their short-term actions and longer-term priorities to ensure the sustainability of their business model.
+This award celebrates those companies that present a clear, coherent and integrated strategic narrative across their channels of communication.
+We are looking for companies that use strategy as the backbone for the narrative; acknowledge both the challenges and opportunities; recognise their wider impact and the value they create for their key stakeholders; and present a resilient strategic vision of their short-term actions and longer-term priorities to ensure the sustainability of their business model.

-The FTSE 350 as at 31 March 2021 will automatically be reviewed.
-The companies reviewed will be those with year ends from 1 April 2020 to 31 March 2021, and we will review the annual report, sustainability report and other reporting channels such as preliminary results, investor presentation and corporate website.
+The FTSE 350 as at 31 March 2022 will automatically be reviewed.
+The companies reviewed will be those with year ends from 1 April 2021 to 31 March 2022, and we will review the annual report, with a particular focus on the strategic report, sustainability report and other reporting channels such as preliminary results, investor presentation and corporate website.
 There is no need to self-nominate.

 Social and environmental enterprises trade to tackle social and environmental issues, improve communities and people's life chances.
 Measuring impact is the recognised way in which a social enterprise can demonstrate how it’s delivering on its mission and the value created for its beneficiaries and society.